News & Resources

 For many years, certain marijuana convictions did not qualify for expungement.
 For example, we have received calls from many people frustrated that they could not expunge convictions for growing marijuana, which is classified as Manufacture of a Controlled Substance (MCS).
 Those days are over.
 Manufacture of a Controlled Substance (marijuana) now generally qualifies for… Read More »

 New laws offer relief from sex offender registration in Oregon for certain convictions including Rape in the Third Degree (Statutory Rape or Underage Girlfriend), Sex Abuse in the Third Degree and others.

 Nutshell description of the consequences of a sex offender conviction including sex offender registration.

 The Oregon Court of Appeals just issued an important victory for the defense in a case handled by our office.
-A Washington County judge refused to allow cross examination of the alleged victim in a sex case, specifically related to the alleged victim’s motivation for making a false charge against our client.
+A Washington County judge refused to allow cross examination of the alleged defendant in a sex case, specifically related to the alleged defendant’s motivation for making a false charge against our client.
 The defense… Read More »

 You may think you can’t win if you’ve been charged with prostitution, especially if you solicited a police officer posing as a prostitute.
 But before you count it all loss, take a look at some areas your defense team can attack in negotiations or at trial by jury: validity of the arrest motivation behind… Read More »